-15. KEY RISKS
+KEY RISKS 15.

-OUTCOME RISK NO. KEY RISK RISK MITIGATION INHERENT RISK LEVEL RESIDUAL RISK LEVEL Competitiveness of South Africa's enterprises 1.
-Rejection of South Africa's goods and services Active participation in the WTO/ TBT's and Free Trade Agreements (FTA's) by invitations.
-10 6 Improve participation in Regional and International for a (ILAC / IAF / AFRAC / OECD / PAQI, TBT and Non-tariff barrier committees) Continued confirmation of competence of SANAS accredited CABs.
-Organizational sustainability ustainability adeq reven exper Inability to maintain adequate revenue levels and Review and update financial policies and procedures, taking into account the current economic climate 15 9 expenditure within budgets.
-Realistic, stringent budgets and closer monitoring of budget Development of a Strategic Sourcing plan to ensure optimal procurement of goods and services Use of debt collectors to collect outstanding debts from customers Application for retention of surpluses to National Treasury.
+OUTCOME RISK NO. KEY RISK RISK MITIGATION INHERENT RESIDUAL RISK RISK LEVEL LEVEL Competitiveness 1.
+Rejection of South Active participation in the WTO/ TBT's and Free Trade 10 6 of South Africa's Africa's goods and Agreements (FTA's) by invitations. enterprises services Improve participation in Regional and International for a (ILAC / IAF / AFRAC / OECD / PAQI, TBT and Non-tariff barrier committees) Continued confirmation of competence of SANAS accredited CABs.
+Organizational 2.
+Inability to maintain Review and update financial policies and procedures, taking 15 9 sustainability adequate revenue into account the current economic climate levels and expenditure Realistic, stringent budgets and closer monitoring of budget within budgets.
+Development of a Strategic Sourcing plan to ensure optimal procurement of goods and services Use of debt collectors to collect outstanding debts from customers Application for retention of surpluses to National Treasury.
+3. Interventions are in line with the competency framework 8 6